mvmramos/v1/README.md

-These files contain definitions and proof scripts related to the correctness of:
+This repository containing the definitions and proof scripts related to the formalization of context-free language theory in Coq.
+The files in it contain the definitions, statements and proof scripts related to the correctness of:

 - closure properties for context-free languages;
 - simplification of context-free grammars;